 Like The Simpsons, Bob's Burgers has had an impressive string of Halloween-centric episodes over the years.
-While we loved classic Bob's Burgers spooky specials like Season 8's “The Wolf of Wharf Street” or Season 9's “Nightmare on Ocean Avenue Street,” we decided to go with Season 3's now-classic “Full Bars.”
+While certain Bob's Burgers specials like Season 8's “The Wolf of Wharf Street” or Season 9's “Nightmare on Ocean Avenue Street” are worthy of note, it's impossible to take anything away from season 3's classic episode, “Full Bars.”

-In this episode, the kids decide that they're old enough to trick-or-treat on their own, leaving Bob and Linda free to attend a holiday party thrown by Teddy (albeit reluctantly so).
-However, the party soon turns into a murder investigation after Teddy's beloved hamster winds up dead after someone accidentally steps on her, leading a devastated Teddy to go ballistic and prevent everyone from leaving.
+In this episode, the kids decide that they're old enough to trick-or-treat on their own, leaving Bob and Linda free to attend a holiday party thrown by Teddy.
+However, the party soon turns into a murder investigation after Teddy's beloved hamster winds up dead after someone steps on her, leading a devastated Teddy to go ballistic and prevent everyone from leaving.

 The Office — “Halloween” (Season 2, Episode 5)

-The Office might have a better track record of holiday-themed episodes for their Christmas specials — I mean, just look at how great “A Benihana Christmas,” “Secret Santa,” and “Christmas Party” are — but the show still offers some great Halloween-centric episodes here and there.
-Take, for example, the show's first special, Season 2's “Halloween,” which is now one of the better episodes in an already strong season.
+The Office might have a better track record of holiday-themed episodes for their Christmas specials, but the show still offers some great Halloween-centric episodes here and there.
+Take, for example, the show's first special, Season 2's “Halloween,” now considered one of the better episodes in an already strong season.

 In this episode, the Scranton branch of Dunder Mifflin attempts to celebrate Halloween with their annual holiday party.
-The mood around the branch is anything but celebratory, however, when Michael is pressured by his superiors into making a last-minute decision that he's been pushing off about who to fire from the office.
+The mood around the branch is anything but celebratory, however, when Michael begins facing pressure from his superiors into making a last-minute decision about who to fire in the office.

 Parks and Recreation — “Greg Pikitis” (Season 2, Episode 7)